Below you can find some examples of consultancy contracts recently awarded to the Manchester Global Foundation.

 Client: Major USA based INGO (May to June 2016)

 Manchester Global Foundation supported a major international NGO, to design the programme for a USD 10 million PEPFAR-funded proposal focusing on pre-service training for health workers.
 This USA based INGO is currently working in more than one hundred countries and employed MGF to undertake this consultancy because of our expertise in human resources for health internationally, particularly in working with training institutions to improve their capacity to produce 'fit for purpose' health workers.

 Client: Major USA based INGO (April to June 2016)

-Carole Green, Director of Manchester Global Foundation, supported a major international NGO in progressing their thinking in relation to further developing the agency’s approach to health systems strengthening in their programmes worldwide.
+Carole Green, former Director of Manchester Global Foundation, supported a major international NGO in progressing their thinking in relation to further developing the agency’s approach to health systems strengthening in their programmes worldwide.
 This USA based INGO employed Carole to undertake this consultancy because of her significant knowledge and expertise in health systems internationally.
 The consultancy involved working with the client to develop questionnaires and undertake interviews with almost 60 staff across the globe.
 The work also included analysing the outputs from the interviews and developing themes and recommendations to take this thinking forward, outlined in the final report.

 Client: United Nations (mid 2015 - May 2016)

-Our chair of trustees Prof. Mukesh Kapila provided advisory services to the World Humanitarian Summit, which took place in May 2016.
+Our former chair of trustees Prof. Mukesh Kapila provided advisory services to the World Humanitarian Summit, which took place in May 2016.
 He acted as the focal point for the Special Session on Global Health, which promoted a new global undertaking on health in crisis settings.
 After the Summit, prof. Kapila’s wrote a blog post detailing why “if we fail in health we fail in the overall humanitarian endeavour”.

 Client: Doctors of the World (February 2016 - March 2016)